How to Sleep After Drinking Alcohol

 5-HTP can help regulate mood and sleep, by helping the body more efficient with producing melatonin.

 Sleep Patches: Consider using a sleep patch, which contain calming and sleep-promoting hemp ingredients, to help you feel more relaxed and wake up feeling refreshed.
+These patches might actually be more useful for the next day/night, to help with those anxiety side effects that come from alcohol consumption.

 Sweet Dreams! z zz zzz